A Single Tree

 -Excerpt from the Lorica of St. Patrick

 As the tree has its roots immersed into the firm foundation of the earth, so too are we rooted in the foundation of Christ.
 Trees will lose and gain their leaves, fullness, and color, yet their roots remain.
-We can lose our jobs, our looks, and our status, and we remain hopeful rooted in truth.
+We can lose our jobs, looks, and status and stay hopeful and rooted in truth.
 And we are grateful.
-We can gain back our jobs, looks, and status, and our roots remain in truth.
+We can regain our jobs, looks, and status, and our roots remain true.
 And we are thankful.

-On the other hand, this truth is an invitation to follow the way of the cross.
-This truth causes great tension.
-For the way of the cross is painful when we allow it to examine our lives.
-We want to be happy and feel “OK,” yet if this is the foundation of our lives, we run the risk of our roots being planted in our fragile emotions and external circumstances.
-Over time we become anxious, insecure, and ungrateful.
+On the other hand, this truth is an invitation to follow the way of the cross, which causes great tension.
+The way of the cross is painful when we allow it to examine our lives.
+We want to be happy and feel “OK,” yet if this is the foundation of our lives, we risk planting our roots in our fragile emotions and external circumstances.
+Over time, we become anxious, insecure, and ungrateful.

 Oh, to live through Him, with Him, and in Him…to follow His lead yet never lose hope.
 To follow Him into the depths of what needs to change and die in us, only to rise again in new life.
 Oh, to be thankful for the journey of death.
 Oh, to be grateful for the journey of life.